martezr/inspec-vault/README.md

 # If VAULT_ADDR and VAULT_TOKEN env vars are not set, they can be specified in vault_command()
 describe vault_command('secrets list -format=json', vault_addr: 'http://localhost:8200', vault_token: 'root-token') do
   its('secret/') { should include('type' => 'kv', 'options' => { 'version' => '2' }) }
-  # response is the stdout parsed as JSON. if stdout could not be parsed as JSON, response is nil
+  # json is the stdout parsed as JSON. if stdout could not be parsed as JSON, json is nil
-  its('response') { should_not include('bad-secret-path/')}
+  its('json') { should_not include('bad-secret-path/')}
   its('stderr') { should cmp '' }
 end
 ```